screen-share/is-screen-captured/README.md

 * Users might be nudged or even forced to present using an affiliated video conferencing tool.
 * Scam sites might limit users from seeking remote assistance from trusted relatives and friends.
 (Note that here, we are thinking of a different type of scams than those discussed earlier.
 Think for example of sites enticing users to divulge their credit card details.)

-To avoid such abuse, we propose to only expose the signal to allowlisted Web applications.
+To avoid such abuse, we propose to only expose the signal to **allowlisted** Web applications.
+Entry into the allowlist will be subject to accepting terms and conditions which will include the promise to not self-censor or curtail the user’s actions.
+Failure to abide by these terms and conditions will result in expulsion from the allowlist.

 ### Problems with allowlists
 An allowlist is used to mitigate the [abuse potential](#abuse-potential), because a better alternative was not found.
 We must nevertheless acknowledge the issues with such an approach.